Samuel Wells: ‘We are never alone’

-The Rev. Samuel Wells is dean of Duke University Chapel and research professor of Christian ethics at Duke Divinity School in Durham, N.C.
+The Rev. Dr. Samuel Wells is dean of Duke University Chapel and research professor of Christian ethics at Duke Divinity School in Durham, N.C.
 He has written numerous books and articles on Christian social ethics.
 Wells was ordained in the Church of England in 1991.

 In a January 2009 interview with Faith & Leadership, Wells offered his theological perspective on loneliness and leadership.

 Q: Is there a theological viewpoint, a Christian viewpoint, on loneliness?

 Well, Matthew’s Gospel, in a sense, you can say it begins and ends with reassurances.
 It begins with the angels’ revelation to Joseph that the one who is coming will be Emmanuel, “God with us.”
 And it concludes with the famous words, “Behold I will be with you until the end of the age.”
 And in the middle we have the much-quoted words of Matthew 18, “Where two or three are gathered I am there with them.”
 So you could say that the word “with” is a key word in Matthew’s theology of loneliness, that in a sense the heart of faith on a personal level is that, through the Holy Spirit in Jesus, we are never alone.

 That’s where I would begin a theology of loneliness.
 The second place to go would be to talk about the Christian notion of the holy Trinity, that even God is not alone in that sense because of the notion of the Trinity, that God is a kind of conversation rather than silence.